 – Projet de réaffiliation en itinérance et santé mentale (PRISM) Program for Women

-For homeless women suffering from severe mental illness and who have been stuck in the revolving door of emergency shelters for years, sometimes decades, the PRISM program in partnership with the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Centre-Sud-de-l’Île-de-Montréal is a pathway to stability, healing and permamant, affordable housing.
+The implementation of the PRISM program at the Patricia Mackenzie Pavilion in 2015 marked a major shift in the nature of services offered at the Mission.
+For homeless women suffering from severe mental illness and who have been stuck in the revolving door of emergency shelters for years, sometimes decades, the PRISM program in partnership with the Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Centre-Sud-de-l’Île-de-Montréal is a pathway to stability, healing and permanent, affordable housing.